 Like most anything, it's easier to prevent an issue than to try to pick up the pieces after something has exploded.
 So here are some signs and symptoms of employee burnout -- and what to do about them.

 Burnout means low engagement, which ultimately means low performance.
 And that's bad for business.
-It’s not that burnt-out employees don’t care – it’s that they’ve cared too much for too long without refilling the energy reservoir, and they’re left with nothing left to give.
+It’s not that burnt out employees don’t care – it’s that they’ve cared too much for too long without refilling the reservoir, and they’re left with nothing left to give.
 If any of these signs look familiar around your office, it's time to take some action.
 Are you on the road to employee burnout?

 - Every day seems like a bad day